Shreyansh-Agrawal/QuizApplication/README.md

 # SmartQuiz REST API

 Welcome to SmartQuiz!
 This application is designed to manage users, categories, questions, and quizzes.
 It provides functionality for Super Admins, Admins, and Players.
-Developed with Python and Flask, the application follows clean code principles, adhering to SOLID principles and object-oriented programming (OOPs) practices.
+Developed with Python and FastAPI, the application follows clean code principles, adhering to SOLID principles and object-oriented programming (OOPs) practices.
 Unit testing is implemented using pytest to ensure robust functionality.
 This application was created during the internship at WatchGuard, Noida.

 Consider using `pipenv` to manage your project dependencies.